-He hanged himself from a door following many years of gruff and alcohol abuseand after serving a six month sentence for an attack on the person he had instantly recognised, as the one who had terrified and tortured him at the Bryn Estyn Childrens Home.
+He hanged himself from a door following many years of alcohol and drug abuse, and soon after serving a six month sentence for an attack on the person he had instantly recognised, as the one who had terrified and tortured him at the Bryn Estyn Childrens Home.

 The man who had made his life ‘a living hell’ for years however, was never convicted, or appeared before a court, nor was he even named in any of the reporting media outlets.

-His name therefore, couldn’t be found among the pages of a very rare, self-published book, written by the brother of a man he had driven to the point where he would take his own life, I wouldn’t have thought.
+His name therefore, couldn’t be found among the pages of a very now scarce, self-published book, written by the brother of the man he could have driven to a point where he would take his own life, I wouldn’t have thought.

-*Not only did this person torment, bully and abuse this man and undoubtedly many others, he also managed to get one of his victims sent to prison, even claiming ‘Compo’ from CICB after being attacked by him*
+NOTE: Not only did this person torment, bully and abuse this man and undoubtedly many others, he also managed to get one of his victims sent to prison, even claiming compensation from the CICB, after being attacked by him.